mehulagg/gitlab/doc/user/application_security/dast/index.md

 ## Site profile validation

 Site profile validation reduces the risk of running an active scan against the wrong website.
 A site must be validated before an active scan can be run against it.
-The methods of site validation are:
+The methods of site validation are as

-- Text file validation
-- Header validation
+follows:

-Text file validation requires a text file be uploaded to a specific location on the target site.
-The text file is allocated a name that is unique to the project, with the same name as its content.
+- _Text file validation_ requires a text file be uploaded to the target site.
+The text file is allocated a name and content that is unique to the project.
+The validation process checks the file's content.
-Header validation requires a specific header be added to the target site.
-The header is allocated a name that is unique to the project.
+- _Header validation_ requires the header `Gitlab-On-Demand-DAST` be added to the target site, with a value unique to the project.
+The validation process checks that the header is present, and checks its value.

 Both methods are equivalent in functionality.
-Use whichever is easiest.
+Use whichever is feasible.

 ### Create a site profile